vidulum/documentation/docs/getting-started/README.md

 # Getting Started

-Thanks for your interest in Crypto.org Chain.
-In this technical documentation, we have covered node setup instructions, our all-in-one command-line interface `chain-maind`, and different SDK modules we utilized in the Crypto.org Chain.
+Thanks for your interest in Vidulum Chain.
+In this technical documentation, we have covered node setup instructions, our all-in-one command-line interface `chain-maind`, and different SDK modules we utilized in the Vidulum Chain.

 ### What's next?

-#### Crypto.org Mainnet
+#### Vidulum Mainnet

-- **Join Crypto.org Chain Mainnet**
+- **Join Vidulum Chain Mainnet**
   - [As a validator](./mainnet_validator.md);
   - [Build a Full node](./mainnet.md)